patronus-signature/patronus-signature/README.md

 ## Usage

-Apply `make` to build the project and 'make clean' to clean.
+Apply `make` to build the project and `make clean` to clean.
 Tests are present in folder `test\` for NIST security levels II, III, and V for both AES and SHAKE.

 ## License